Corey Bailey

 Named after the Swedish-American engineer Harry Nyquist, the Nyquist

-example: If the sample rate is 48 kHz, the Nyquist frequency would be 24 kHz.
+If the sample rate is 48 kHz, the Nyquist frequency would be 24 kHz.
+According

-According to the Nyquist theorem, at least 2 samples of a peak-to-peak audio
+to the Nyquist theorem, at least 2 samples of a peak-to-peak audio waveform are

-waveform are required for it to accurately be reproduced.
-Acquiring less than 2
+required for it to accurately be reproduced.
+Acquiring less than 2 samples of a

-samples of a peak-to-peak waveform can produce a form of audible distortion
+peak-to-peak waveform can produce a form of distortion known as Aliasing.

 Oversampling